Graduate Studies

 587 Human Development Throughout the Lifespan.
 (3) Examines contemporary developmental theory in psychology with an emphasis on how development impacts students, teachers, and the educational process.

 600 Internship in Teaching.
 (1-16, repeatable to 16) School-based graduate capstone experience completed under the supervision of a mentor teacher and university faculty member in which candidates increase classroom responsibilities and demonstrate teaching competency.
-Prerequisites: Acceptance WIU’s Teacher Education Program and successful completion of EDS 592 or work-related experience.
+Graded S/U. Prerequisites: Acceptance into WIU’s Teacher Education Program and successful completion of EDS 592 or work-related experience.

 English (ENG)